 - Purchasing logistics

 - Visa and work permit requirements in-country for participants

 - Technology infrastructure in host country to support the educational activities

 - Export control laws

 - Obtain approval from your department chair or dean to design the course or activity

 - Submit the syllabus for official approval within your college or school’s course approval process

-- You are encouraged to contact the Navigate Support Team through the "Ask Our Team a Question" link at any stage of the process—and especially in the earliest stages of program development—to plan for operational needs.
+- You are encouraged to contact the Navigate Support Team at any stage of the process—especially in the earliest stages of program development—to plan for operational needs.